MichaelViuff/SDJ2/02 Threads 2/README.md

 </blockquote>

-### 2.1.3 try lock
+### 2.2.3 try lock

-Modify your solution from the previous exercise, with `try` lock, and the `tryLock()` method.
+Modify your solution to exercise 2.2.2, with `try` lock, and the `tryLock()` method.
 You can use the example from the presentation:

 ```java
 import java.util.concurrent.locks.Lock;